 After cancelling EACs matched to their energy consumption, companies can declare the use of renewable energy, as well as the environmental benefits related to this claim.
 These certificates are an essential part for companies addressing their emissions and they have become a credible claim regarding the use of renewable energies and their commitment towards the reduction of their scope 2 emissions, as well as meeting their renewable energy goals.

-One of the main benefits for companies to buy EACs is the fact it is a strategy that does not require long-term commitments or high costs and investments such as Power Purchase Agreements or on-site generation.
+One of the main benefits for companies to buy EACs is the fact it is a strategy that does not require high investment commitments or high costs and investments such as Power Purchase Agreements or on-site generation.
 By acquiring the certificates, purchasers contribute to the remuneration of power generated from renewable sources, demonstrating their commitment towards a decarbonized economy.

 If you would like to learn more about EACs, understand the relevant voluntary systems related to the use of EACs and explore if this could be suitable for your organization and your sustainability strategy, please feel free to fill out this form or contact us by email at firstname.lastname@example.org to arrange a meeting.